earthpulse/eotdl/README.md

 Then, run the tests

 ```
-docker-compose exec eotdl-lib-test pytest src/tests --cov src
+docker-compose exec eotdl-api pytest --cov .
 ```

 During development, you may want to keep test alive with

 ```
-docker-compose exec eotdl-lib-test ptw src/tests
+docker-compose exec eotdl-api ptw
 ```

-You will need a `.env` file with the missing environment variables.
+You will need a `.env` file with the environment variables missing in the docker-compose file.